dat3Cph/material/flow2/javaDD/ClassExercises.md

 - `MemoryStorage<T>`: Stores data in memory.
 - `FileStorage<T>`: Stores data in a file.
 - `DatabaseStorage<T>`: Stores data in a database.
+(Only do this if you have time)

-Implement these classes using appropriate data structures (e.g., lists, files, or database connections).
-Your implementation should ensure type safety by only allowing data of the specified type to be stored and retrieved.
+Implement the classes using appropriate data structures (e.g., instance variable, files, or database connections).

+In the first instance, you can just use a String to store the data and retrieve it.
+If you have time, then your implementation should ensure type safety by only allowing data of the specified type to be stored and retrieved.
+Hint: See [this file](SerializeObjects.md) for help on how to read and write objects to a file.

 3. **Main Application:**